You may wonder why I’ve dedicated an entire guide to something as simple as a bee and how to start your journey into backyard beekeeping.

 - Long or lace-up boots (to tuck pant legs into)

-Equipment for Honey Harvesting
+Backyard Beekeeping Equipment for Honey Harvesting

 Don’t wait until you’ve pulled out your honey-filled frames to realize that you don’t have any way to extract the honey from them.
 Get your honey harvesting before you’ve started beekeeping, and you’ll be grateful later:

 - Canning jars (to store honey in)